Help us improve your experience.

 • Cloud Provisioned if the device is connected to Juniper Cloud and has completed the Zero Touch Experience (ZTE) process.
 After the Cloud connection status becomes Juniper Cloud Connected, it takes about 10 minutes for the provision status to become Cloud Provisioned.

-Figure 2: The following image shows how the JSI Data Collector page appears when the LWC is connected successfully.
-The following image shows how the JSI Data Collector page appears when the LWC is connected successfully.
+Figure 3: JSI Data Collector page when the LWC is connected successfully (releases earlier than version 1.0.43) JSI Data Collector page when the LWC is connected successfully (releases earlier than version 1.0.43)

 If the LWC does not connect to the cloud, click Download Light RSI to download the light RSI file, create a Tech Case in the Juniper Support Portal, and attach the downloaded RSI file to the case.